-Back in the "good old days," before the pandemic, did you ever go to a Major League baseball game, a college football game, or an NHL hockey game?
+Have you ever been to a Major League baseball game, a college football game, or an NHL hockey game?
 Were you fortunate enough to attend a "March Madness" tournament game?
 If not, you most likely have gone to the movies.

-Do you recall the prices at the concession stand?
+When you were there, did you notice the prices at the concession stand?
 I am sure they were outrageous.
 At least I am outraged when I see those prices.
 Do these people have no decency or sense of shame?
 Why do they charge so much?
 They charge so much because they can.
 They have a captive audience.
 There is no competition.
-We have no alternatives.
-We must pay their prices or go without.
+When you are there, you have no alternatives.
+You must pay their prices or go without.